Yasuaki-Ito/GANSU/fci_mpi/README.md

 | `--incpu`     | Memory mode (`0=GPU`, `1=hybrid`)               | 0       |
 | `--debugmode` | Debug level (`0=none`, `1=basic`, `2=detailed`) | 1       |
 | `--chunksize` | Tile size used in σ = Hc evaluation             | 256     |

 ---

-# Repository Contents

-The repository includes the source code and example files used to run and validate the GPU-accelerated FCI calculations described in the manuscript.

-Content	Location
-Source code for the GPU-accelerated FCI implementation	Root directory Example molecular input files	./share
-Example FCIDUMP integral files	./share/sqd_data_repository/integrals Example execution scripts	Root directory
-Example output logs	./logs/examples

----

-# Reproducibility

-The example inputs provided in ./share and ./share/sqd_data_repository/integrals can be used to reproduce representative calculations and verify the functionality of the implementation.

-Numerical results may exhibit minor variations across different GPU architectures, CUDA toolchains, MPI implementations, and NCCL versions.
-In all tested environments, the observed deviations were below 10⁻¹¹ Hartree.

----